This post may contain affiliate links.

 6 – My dogs ate the entire goat bone, while they usually only eat the lamb bone until it's the size of a Jaw Breaker candy (bigger than a golf ball).

 I was pleased with my experience with the goat bones and I'd feed them to my dogs again without hesitation.
-My dogs weigh between 60-75 pounds and did well on these bones.
-I think they're a great bone for smaller dogs too.
+My dogs weigh between 60-70 pounds and did well on these bones.
+I think goat bones would be a great fit for smaller dogs too.

 I found the meat to bone ratio acceptable for my dogs and there wasn't a ton of variance in the package we received.
 There were some bones with more meat on them than others, but not a ton more.
 And the sizes of the bones we received in the package were varied, but not by much.